Opus 8

 Artistic Director/Tenor Robert Busiakiewicz has been busy transcribing and preparing these scores for our rehearsals, which begin in December.
 Here’s what Robert has to say about our recording project:

 The talent and genius of composers like Violet Archer, Derek Holman, and Ramona Luengen manifested itself very locally.
 In Holman’s case it was in very specific churches.
 In Archer’s case, it was in specific performances, for which this music was written out by hand.
 Luengen’s scores were written out by hand for a specific choir.
 In fact, it appears that at least one or two of the pieces we will record has never been heard since its premiere.
 It’s our goal to transform these local efforts into a universal experience.
-It shouldn’t be that only the people at one particular place or performance get to experience this great repertoire – they ought to be able to everyone to experience and celebrate.
+It shouldn’t be that only the people at one particular place or performance get to experience this great repertoire – they ought to be available to everyone to experience and celebrate.

 This recording project will make these works more accessible.
 Part of the project involves transforming some the scores into a much more legible performing edition, so that singers and conductors don’t have to spend time asking ‘is that an A or a B??’.